michaelbrave/Homemade-CS-Degree/FreeCodeCamp_Data_Science/Data_Science_Notes.md

 sources not intended for sharing

 anonymity
--not hard to identify a person with a small amount of data -not identify people uniquely
+- not hard to identify a person with a small amount of data
+- not identify people uniquely
--proprietary data
+- proprietary data

 copyright
--scraping data is common and useful
+- scraping data is common and useful
--check copyright first
+- check copyright first

 data security
--data is valuable, people may try to steal it, especially if not made anonymous
+- data is valuable, people may try to steal it, especially if not made anonymous

 potential bias
--algos are only as neutral as the rules and data that they get
+- algos are only as neutral as the rules and data that they get

 overconfidence
--analyses are simplifications, still need humans in the loop to check it -requires humility
+- analyses are simplifications, still need humans in the loop to check it
+- requires humility

 potentials and risks
 - it can't be neutral
--good judgement is vital
+- good judgement is vital

 48:40